 - The Amazon rainforest is home to about 2.5 million species of insects.

-- The most abundant type of insects found in the Amazon rainforest is ants.
-Of ants, the Gigantiops destructors have large eyes and excellent vision while bullet ant is famous for its most painful sting on the Schmidt sting pain index.
+- The most abundant type of insect found in the Amazon rainforest is ants.
+Of ants, the Gigantiops destructors have large eyes and excellent vision while the bullet ant is famous for its most painful sting on the Schmidt sting pain index.

 - Other insects include caterpillars, beetles, bugs, jumping sticks, leaf katydid, praying mantis, weevils, spiders, and butterflies.